 - Turn on STP (Spanning tree Protocol) – Not only do you need to protect your network from malicious activity but you also must protect your network from outages and failures.
 Using STP or Spanning Tree Protocol you can protect yourself from link or switch failures due to the unauthorised installation of new networking gear.
 Either you connect another switch to your network by accident or you deliberately connect two switches together via two different cables in the hope to introduce redundancy, this can result in a broadcast storm and bring down the links between the switches.
 Spanning Tree protocol should always be configured on Cisco switches to prevent two switches from being connected in a loop causing a broadcast storm.

-- Enable Floodguard. – Malicious users will often connect to a switch and start sending out frames claiming to be from different mac addresses in an attempt to fill up the switches mac address table.
+- Enable Floodguard. – Malicious users will often connect to a switch and start sending out frames claiming to be from different mac addresses in an attempt to fill up the switch’s mac address table.
 Floodguard is something that you will want to turn on to prevent this from happening This will set a maximum amount of mac addresses that is allowed to be learnt from a switch port.

-- DHCP snooping – When a computer boots up a message will be sent out as a broadcast to find out if there is a DHCP server are available to obtain an IP address from.
-If another DHCP server is connected to your network other than your corporate DHCP server then a PC can potentially obtain an IP address from this rogue DHCP server forcing the clients to go out of their gateway and capturing their data.
+- DHCP snooping – When a computer boots up a message will be sent out as a broadcast to find out if there is a DHCP server available to obtain an IP address from.
+If another DHCP server is connected to your network other than your corporate DHCP server then a PC can potentially obtain an IP address from this rogue DHCP server forcing the clients to go out of their gateway and capture their data.
 DHCP snooping is a feature that you can set on your Cisco switch to allow what ports on the switch will be trusted as having a DHCP server attached and which are not.
 You would typically only trust the one port in which your DHCP server is connected and untrust all other ports.

 This is a list of network security best practices for you to implement on your network to ensure that your network is not only protected but also to make it more difficult for those malicious users doing harm to your network.